City

 1. American Medical Associates

 American Medical Associates offers a range of healthcare services.
-They focus on providing quality care and have a reputation for competitive salaries.
+They focus on providing quality care to patients.
+Their team includes doctors, nurses, and support staff.
+They value teamwork and patient care.

 2. PARK AVENUE EXTENDED CARE